JustAGyro/Group-Portfoilio-Project-Robinhood/user_stories.md

 ### Create (Buying stocks)

 - As a logged in user, I can buy stocks from the stock detail page.
-  -When I buy a stock it will be added to my portfolio.
+  - When I buy a stock it will be added to my portfolio.
-  -When I buy a stock its performance will be added to my overall portfolio performance.
+  - When I buy a stock its performance will be added to my overall portfolio performance.
-  -When I buy a stock, I then have the option to add it to my favorites.
+  - When I buy a stock, I then have the option to add it to my favorites.
-  -Purchasing a stock will lower my available cash, and increase my portfolio value.
+  - Purchasing a stock will lower my available cash, and increase my portfolio value.
-  -When I buy a stock it is added to the top part of the watchlists box in a separate box named Stocks.
+  - When I buy a stock it is added to the top part of the watchlists box in a separate box named Stocks.
 If this is my first stock, it will add the box, if it is not my first stock bought it will just add to that list.
 It will display the tiny version of the summary, and the #shares owned.

 ### Delete (Sell stocks)